NeyMarKevin/NeyMarKevin.http-github.io/Four_ML_method.md

 ### Some basic mathematics
 We are almost there!
 To understand what is ICA and how it works, we need a little mathematics (Just a little...)
 ***
-Like we discussed before, the sounds we heard is a combination of different types of sound, we can use a linear vector to represent different type of sound.
+Like we discussed before, the sounds we heard is a combination of different types of sound, we can use a linear vector to represent different types of the sound.
 > $$\vec{S}= [x_{dog}, x_{cat}, x_{movie}]^T$$

 Also, to show the combination of these types of sounds, we need another martix to do the combination.